-Airport lounge services and amenities can vary wildly among operators and locations.
-Many offer free drinks and snacks, but all offer a chance to unwind throughout your journey.
-Most airlines charge $500 or more per year for a single adult club membership, dropping prices for elite status fliers.
-Priority Pass and SkyGuide Executive Privilege Club offer annual memberships that offer discounted daily access to most airport lounges.
-We found four of the best credit cards that offer airport club access, all for less money than the cost of joining a single club on your own.
+Airport lounge services and amenities vary wildly among operators and locations.
+Many, if not most, provide free drinks and snacks, and all offer a chance to unwind in relative peace while you wait for your flight.
+Most airlines charge $500 or more per year for a single adult club membership, dropping prices for elite status flyers.
+Another option for access is through membership in Priority Pass or SkyGuide Executive Privilege Club, which offer discounted daily access to most airport lounges.

 Our editor's take: